Hasan-Metin/JobSearchApp/README.md

 <!-- ACKNOWLEDGEMENTS -->

-More feature will be added on soon.
+More features will be added on soon.

 If you have any question or suggestion, feel free to [open an issue](https://github.com/Hasan-Metin/JobSearchApp/issues).